Compact ultracold neutron source concept for low energy accelerator-driven neutron sources

-Fig. \ref{fig7} shows the rate of UCN production from single-phonon excitation in Eq.\ref{eq6} over the total UCN production in Eq.\ref{eq3} as $\textrm{UCN}_{1\textrm{ph}}/\textrm{UCN}_{\textrm{tot}}$ in both cases.
-When solid methane is used as a cold moderator, the contribution of the single-phonon excitation channel to UCN production varies from 85$\%$ to $90\%$.
-However, this rate increases to $93\%$ and even to $95\%$ when methane clathrate hydrate is used as the cold moderator.
-In both cases, single-phonon excitation is the dominant process for UCN production over the multi-phonon process in terms of this concept, mainly because the cold neutron spectrum produced from both cold moderators has a peak energy near $\sim$ 1meV, as indicated in Fig.\ref{fig6}.
+Fig. \ref{fig7} shows the ratio between the UCN production from the single-phonon excitation and the total UCN production, $\mathrm{UCN}_{1\mathrm{ph}}/\mathrm{UCN}_{\mathrm{tot}}$ for each moderator.
+When solid methane is used as the cold moderator, the contribution of the single-phonon excitation channel to UCN production varies from $85\%$ to $90\%$.
+However, this rate increases to $93\%\sim95\%$ when methane clathrate hydrate is used as the cold moderator.
+In both cases, the single-phonon excitation is the dominant process for UCN production over the multi-phonon process in the compact UCN source mainly because the cold neutron spectra produced from both cold moderators have a peak brightness near $1\mathrm{meV}$.